lzt68/2021-DSA5101-Machine-Learning-Project/README.md

 + "DSA5101_Project1_huang_xijie.ipynb": The notenook includes 1.
 Data preprocessing, 2. visulization (statistics of the data and their correlation), 3.
 Feature engineerning,
 + 4. Modelling and Prediction, 5.
 Principle Component analysis for mix type data.
 + (Note that please use the data in folder to run the notebook, since a new feature "year" is obtained from test and added in the original csv file.)
-+ "Data_Exploration_Visualization_Xijie_Huang.ipynb": In order to provide a clear visulization of the data and skip the modelling and engineerning part.
++ "Data_Exploration_Visualization_Xijie_Huang.ipynb": Aimed to provide a clear visulization of the data and skip the modelling and engineerning part.

 "WANG SHUHUI-Logistic Regression-KNN":